Community, Policies & Conduct

 Registered student clubs and organizations may post approved signs on bulletin boards or designated areas provided in the Hazelrigg Student Union, residence halls, and instructional buildings.
 Each CLC may designate other appropriate places to post.

-In addition to flyers, the Office of Student Activities reserves the right to refuse and/or to alter any displays on campus including signs, banners and the chalking of walkways.
+In addition to flyers, the Office of Student Engagement reserves the right to refuse and/or to alter any displays on campus including signs, banners and the chalking of walkways.
 Recognized student groups may use washable sidewalk chalk on campus sidewalks to promote campus events under the following conditions:

 HC Cares Policy